 Throughout the state of North Carolina, middle school social studies teachers are tasked with the job of including personal finance and economic standards into the rest of their curriculum, which is often a daunting task—how do you incorporate individual financial responsibility into a lesson on the Inca civilization?
 How do you teach the concept of credit to eighth graders when you don’t have any background in finance yourself?

-Contact our Youth Program Educator at email@example.com for information on how to bring the S.A.P.P.
-Curriculum to your students.
+CFSFC provides professional development opportunities for this curriculum.
+Contact our Youth Program Educator at firstname.lastname@example.org for information on how to bring the Curriculum to your students.

 Help us provide this curriculum to middle schools throughout the state by donating today!